History of the England cricket team from 1945: 1980s

-David Gower led England to an excellent 2–1 victory in India on the 1984/5 tour and the Australians were crushed by a powerful England batting display at home in England in 1985 with Gower, Tim Robinson and Richard Ellison among the stars.
-Hopes that this improvement could see a challenge mounted on the 1985/6 tour of the West Indies were dashed as England were pummelled to defeat by fearsome fast bowling.
-A shellshocked England went down to India 2–0 at home before beating New Zealand 1–0 but there were few hopes that the Ashes could be retained on the 1986–87 tour.
+David Gower led England to a 2–1 victory in India on the 1984/5 tour and the Australians were crushed by an overwhelming England batting display at home in England in 1985 with Gower, Tim Robinson and Richard Ellison among the stars.
+Hopes that this improvement could see a challenge mounted on the 1985/6 tour of the West Indies were dashed as England were pummelled to defeat by fast bowling.
+A surprised England went down to India 2–0 at home before beating New Zealand 1–0 but there were few hopes of retaining the Ashes on the 1986–87 tour.
 Famously described by the journalist Martin Johnson as the team that 'can't bat, can't bowl and can't field' Mike Gatting's men regrouped and swept all before them and dominated the series, winning 2–1.

-A strong Pakistan team, boasting the talents of Javed Miandad, Abdul Qadir and Imran Khan beat England 1–0 home and away in 1987 and 1987/88 and a draw in the 'return' Centenary Test in Australia was followed by a 0–0 draw in three tests against a New Zealand side spearheaded by Martin Crowe and Richard Hadlee.
-The first World Cup to be held abroad (and also the first to be contested with 50 over games, not 60) in 1987 saw England lose to Australia by 7 runs, in a hugely exciting final.
+A Pakistan team, boasting the talents of Javed Miandad, Abdul Qadir and Imran Khan beat England 1–0 home and away in 1987 and 1987/88 and a draw in the 'return' Centenary Test in Australia was followed by a 0–0 draw in three tests against a New Zealand side spearheaded by Martin Crowe and Richard Hadlee.
+The first World Cup to be held abroad (and also the first to be contested with 50 over games, not 60) in 1987 saw England lose to Australia by 7 runs, in a huge final.

 England were battered by the West Indies once again at home in 1988, although the blackwash was averted in a 4–0 defeat.
 A succession of England batsman were injured at the crease and a victory against Sri Lanka at the end of the summer did little to heal the bruising England had received.
 Unusually there was no tour that winter, with political troubles raising their ugly head and the proposed Indian trip being cancelled, but England's respite was short lived as Allan Border's Australians heralded the dawn of a new age of antipodean dominance as they trounced England 4–0 in 1989.
 The Ashes were not to be regained for another long 16 years.
 A South African rebel tour was announced even before the series ended with Graham Gooch and others being banned for their part for three years.
 A new look team of 'young lions' fared better than in previous tours in a 2–1 defeat in the West Indies in 1989/90.